jj49411/Makers_notes/Visual recognition.md

 | Train 5 items | Added 3 more items on the first trial.
 The accuracy is surprisingly great.
 It knows almost all the items in the clear-background images.
 It even recognises garlic (which was not working well on the previous experiment) |
 | Train other 5 items | We wanted to test other items and see if it works for the photos we took.
 This time it didn’t work well when testing the pics from us. <see below> It recognised apple as orange, cannot recognise banana.
 The training models work well with the images from google(clear, clean background) only |

 - Then we hit the free usage limit.
-What we’ll do next is to add more pictures for each categories including real life ones, so it recognises the objects as what we input.
+What we’ll do next is to add more pictures for each categories including real life ones, so it recognises the objects as what we input
+- For the concept of recognising ingredients through fridge photos, we found it hard with visual recognition as most of the items are wrapped in package/containers.
+After the research and experiments for 2 days, we've decided to keep the idea of recipe generator, but using 'sound' as input - turning speech into text!

 ## Factors affecting recognition performance
 - Pixel/Resolution